-Puerto Rico has been a commonwealth of the United States since 1952, and the 3.7 million citizens of Puerto Rico also have automatic U.S. citizenship.
-The World Bank Group ranks Puerto Rico #40 on its list of countries rated for ease of doing business.
+Puerto Rico has been a commonwealth of the U.S. since 1952, and the 3.2 million citizens of Puerto Rico also have automatic U.S. citizenship.

 Employment law in Puerto Rico is covered both by U.S. labor law and Puerto Rico’s Constitution, which affirms the right of employees to choose their occupation, to have a reasonable minimum salary, a regular workday not exceeding eight hours, and to receive overtime compensation for work beyond eight hours.

 The Puerto Rico Department of Labor and Human Resources is responsible for overseeing the legislation affecting workers and employment programs in Puerto Rico.

 The Minimum Wage, Vacation, and Sick Leave Act of Puerto Rico (Minimum Wage Act) was enacted in 1998.
 The Minimum Wage Act establishes that the federal minimum wage fixed by the Fair Labor Standards Act (FLSA) applies automatically to non-exempt employees in Puerto Rico who are covered by the FLSA.

 However, in 2021 Puerto Rico passed a new minimum law.

 Like many states with minimum wage laws, the legislation calls for rates to increase gradually:

 - $10.50 – July 1, 2024, unless a review board determines it to not go into effect

 Currently, the U.S. federal minimum wage is $7.25 per hour.

 Employees covered by the FLSA are entitled to overtime pay at a rate of 150 percent of their regular wage (commonly known as “time and a half”).
 If employees are not covered by the FLSA, they are entitled to a rate of two times their regular compensation rate for every hour worked beyond forty within a week.